Ensure Student Well-Being and Implement Engaging Policy with an EdS from Liberty University

 Highlights of Earning Your Online EdS at Liberty University

 - We are recognized by multiple institutions for our academic quality, affordability, and accessibility.
-Our commitment to excellence also helped us rank among Niche.com’s top 3 online schools in America.
+Our commitment to excellence also helped us rank in the top 10% of Niche.com’s best online schools in America.
 Earning your EdS degree online from a nonprofit university with this kind of recognition can help set you apart from others in your field.

 - Liberty is regionally accredited through the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).